jstephensdev/offline-first-vue-notes/README.md

 # Offline First Vue Notes
 This is a Vue PWA learning project.
 This project is based on https://laracasts.com/series/lets-build-an-offline-first-vue-app/.
+Add, update or delete notes.

 ## Technology Used